 The Wagnon Law Group, PLLC are criminal defense attorneys in Bryan, Texas who understand the complexities of the law.
 We’ll fight for your freedom and reputation.
 Our firm will review your case and help you understand your options.
 Whether that means fighting for your freedom and innocence in court or designing a strong plea deal that protects your rights—we’ll stand beside you every step of the way.
-Contact us today.
+CALL US AT (979) 703-8665 OR After Hours: (979) 690-0161 OR fill out our FREE CASE EVALUATION to speak with Attorney Jeff Wagnon today.

 What You Need to Know About Police Questioning

 If you are under suspicion of a crime or are being questioned by police, it is important to understand your rights.
 Police may use a range of tactics in order to get a confession.
 They may suggest leniency in exchange for a confession without making promises.
 They may lie about the evidence they have against you.
 If you are being questioned by the police, you must be very careful when talking and understand your rights.